lionkiller900/test1/README.md

 - Then obtain the passcode from your gmail account and paste it into Heroku Config vars.
 - Test the email functionality by signing up.
-Please note that the email used must be the email created from gmail. (i.e my gmail created.)
+Please note that the email used must be the email created from gmail. (i.e my gmail created.).
+Also note that the phone details as well the ecommerceshoes@example.com email are dummy/test contact details; they are not created or real.

+The only real contacts are the social media links in the footer section.

 <a name="social-media"></a>
 ## Social media